 A survey of world literature in translation.
+This course fulfills a Writing Emphasis (WE) requirement.
 Prerequisites: 1321, 1322, and two 2000-level English Courses.

 ENGL 3332 - Studies in Literary Periods & Genres (3)

 A study of specific literary periods and/or genres, such as (but not limited to) Modern literature (poetry drama, or fiction), Romantic or Victorian literature and Medieval literature.
 The course provides a focused and in-depth study of different aspects of literary developments in England, America, or the World.
 With approval of the department chair, this course may be repeated for credit when content varies.
 Prerequisite: ENGL 1321, 1322, and two 2000-level English Courses.